Is time running out for fracking in the UK?

 - Sign a petition – Friends of the Earth are calling on the government to let communities decide if they want fracking to go ahead in their area – you can sign their petition here.

 - Join your local anti-fracking group – 64% of England is currently under consideration for fracking.
 The effects of fracking that we’ve seen in just a few short months in Lancashire could happen up and down the country.
 Check out our list of local anti-fracking groups, and see how you can get involved with your local one.

 - Write to your MP – taking the time to sit down and write your local MP a letter is a great way of showing them that you’re really concerned about this issue.
 There are many areas in Britain at risk of fracking, so if they live in the same area, they should be concerned about it too!
 They’re there to represent you, so let them know what you think.

-- Switch to Ecotricity – we’re doing more to oppose fracking than any other energy company, by boycotting gas that has been sourced from shale, and helping those fighting fracking with our People Power Fund.
+- Switch to Ecotricity – we’re doing more to oppose fracking than any other energy company by helping those fighting fracking with our People Power Fund.
 For everyone that switches to Ecotricity, we’ll put £60 in the fund, which will go directly to local anti-fracking groups to support their work.

 Here’s more information about fracking and how you can help create a greener future.

 Updated: 12 February 2019